lydlid/AnimalSlaughterHouse/README.md

 - Projectile inherits from Sprite class of LibGDX.

 ### 2. implementation of online multiplayer
-We used socket.io to implement our online multiplayer.
+- We used socket.io to implement our online multiplayer.
-There is a host that actually update the world, other players(slaves) only listen to the host and update from the host.
+- There is a host that actually update the world, other players(slaves) only listen to the host and update from the host.
-For every frame, the host pack sprites in the world into a json file to synchronize all clients.
+- For every frame, the host pack sprites in the world into a json file to synchronize all clients.

 ### 3. drawing map and sprites
 LibGDX offers a way to create textures for sprites.
 For each frame sprites are batched and rendered.
-### 3. map plotting &player、item sprite
 - map: We use Tiled(https://www.mapeditor.org/)  to make our map, and loaded by class ==TmxMaPLoader==.
 - sprites: most pixelated pictures found online.
   All sprites  are rendered in ==PlayScreen== and some of the sprites are animated by a series of pictures.
 ### 4. bgm & sound effect